-Q: DO CONSUMERS PAY TWICE WHEN PURCHASING PROPERTY WITHIN COMMUNITY DEVELOPMENTS THAT ARE SERVICED BY COMMUNITY DEVELOPMENT DISTRICTS?
+a.
+DO CONSUMERS PAY TWICE WHEN PURCHASING PROPERTY WITHIN COMMUNITY DEVELOPMENTS WHICH ARE SERVICED BY COMMUNITY DEVELOPMENT DISTRICTS?

-A: Yes, but not for the same thing.
+Answer: Yes, but not for the same thing.

-They pay twice for the ascertainable values of the purchase price and service to the property purchased.
+They pay twice for ascertainable value for purchase price and for service to property purchased.

-The term "pay twice" implies two payments for the same thing, or for unascertainable value.
-There are two payments, but not for the same thing; and never for unascertained value.
+The term "pay twice" implies two payments for the same thing or for unascertainable value.
+There are two payments but not for the same thing and never for unascertained value.

-If one pays the purchase price for a lot and dwelling unit in a community development where a community development district provides for the basic infrastructure to that lot (utilities, streets, street lights, drainage, etc.), the additional & subsequent annual payments for basic infrastructure do not constitute paying twice for the same thing.
+If one pays the purchase price for a lot and dwelling unit in a community development where a community development district provides for the basic infrastructure to that lot (utilities, streets, street lights, drainage, etc.), the additional and subsequent annual payments for basic infrastructure do not constitute paying twice for the same thing.